Soundproofing a door is one of the most effective ways for you to lower outside noise and with most conventional doors this is very easy to do.

 More often than not, the hardware used on these types of doors isn’t particularly good, which means that whenever you open or close the door, unwanted noises may originate from the rail where the wheels are sliding.

-If you know how to properly install such hardware, level it, etc. then doing this might be a great option, otherwise I’d recommend you hire a professional to do it, however, this will increase the cost significantly.
+If you know how to properly install such hardware, level the door, etc. then doing this might be a great option, otherwise I’d recommend you hire a professional to do it.

 Step 7: Get a wider door

-Most of the times we try to save money and end up buying a door which works but isn’t the ideal one we should have gotten.
+Most of the times we try to save money and end up buying a door that works but isn’t the ideal one we should have gotten.